What is it about a Christmas stocking? Old or young, waking up on Christmas to a stocking lumpy with little surprises has its own special joy.

-Thanks to the famous poem “The Night Before Christmas” written by Clement C. Moore in 1823, we do know that Christmas stockings have been “hung by the chimney with care” for at least the last two hundred years (and then some).
+Thanks to the famous poem “The Night Before Christmas” written by Clement C. Moore, we do know that Christmas stockings have been “hung by the chimney with care” for at least the last two hundred years (and then some).

 But exactly how long ago the tradition began and why it became so popular are more unknown.

 Most agree the Christmas stocking tradition pays tribute to St. Nicholas, the Christian saint of ancient times known for his generosity and gift-giving to those in need.

 The legend goes that St. Nicholas heard of a widowed man who could not pay a dowry for his three daughters (a desperate situation in those times).
 St. Nicholas dropped gold coins down the widower’s chimney by night, and one of the coins fell into one of the stockings hung by the fire to dry.
 The widower and his daughters were overjoyed to find the coins the next morning, their worries over.

 The example of St. Nicholas continues to shape our idea of the true spirit of Christmas today!

 Healthy Stocking Stuffer Ideas for the Whole Family

 Here are some stocking stuffer ideas on the healthier side that I’ve come up with over the years or heard others recommend.
 And don’t forget to check out my 2020 Ultimate Holiday Gift Guide for last-minute ideas for your whole Christmas list!

 On to the list…